For future planning, here are some more events in the works for 2017, and there are even more things coming, so stay tuned!

-Our Executive Director, Wil Fisher, will review the applications and respond via email regarding the possible awarding of a scholarship.
+Our Management Team will review the applications and respond via email regarding the possible awarding of a scholarship.
 Please know that we will not be able to honor every request.
 We will work hard to review each application and ensure a fair process of awarding scholarships.

 Thank you for your time and for your interest in our shared mission at Easton Mountain!